japila-books/spark-sql-internals/docs/spark-sql-PlanSubqueries.md

 `PlanSubqueries` is part of link:spark-sql-QueryExecution.adoc#preparations[preparations] batch of physical query plan rules and is executed when `QueryExecution` is requested for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] (i.e. in *executedPlan* phase of a query execution).

-Technically, `PlanSubqueries` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:spark-sql-SparkPlan.adoc[physical query plans], i.e. `Rule[SparkPlan]`.
+Technically, `PlanSubqueries` is just a link:spark-sql-catalyst-Rule.adoc[Catalyst rule] for transforming link:SparkPlan.md[physical query plans], i.e. `Rule[SparkPlan]`.

 === [[apply]] Applying PlanSubqueries Rule to Physical Plan (Executing PlanSubqueries) -- `apply` Method